asyncapi/generator/README.md

 [![AsyncAPI Generator](./assets/readme-banner.png)](https://www.asyncapi.com/tools/generator)

+This is a Monorepo managed using [Turborepo](https://turbo.build/) and contains the following package:

+1. [Generator-filters](apps/generator-filters):This is a library with generator filters that are used in more than one template.
+Use these filters to not double your work.

+2. [Generator](apps/generator):This is a tool that you can use to generate whatever you want basing on the AsyncAPI specification file as an input.

 ![npm](https://img.shields.io/npm/v/@asyncapi/generator?style=for-the-badge) ![npm](https://img.shields.io/npm/dt/@asyncapi/generator?style=for-the-badge)

 > :warning: This package doesn't support AsyncAPI 1.x anymore.
 We recommend to upgrade to the latest AsyncAPI version using the [AsyncAPI converter](https://github.com/asyncapi/converter-js).
 If you need to convert documents on the fly, you may use the [Node.js](https://github.com/asyncapi/converter-js) or [Go](https://github.com/asyncapi/converter-go) converters.